robcarver17/pysystemtrade/docs/userguide.md

 Represented as: dict of str, int, or float.
 Keywords: Parameter names
 Defaults: As below

 The function used to calculate volatility, and any keyword arguments passed to it.
-Note if any elements are missing the system won't fallback on the project defaults, instead the function's own defaults will be used.
-The project defaults are only used if there is a missing volatility_calculation attribute in the configuration.
+Note if any keyword is missing then the project defaults will be used.
 See ['volatility calculation'](#vol_calc) for more information.

-*func* is required, other keywords are optional.
 The following shows how to modify the configuration, and also the default values:

 YAML:
 ```